vasylenkoval/react-hooks-sorting/README.md

 ## How to use

 1. Click on Sorting Options tab (icon with bars) to change sorting algorithm, sorting speed, count of items and animation smoothness.
-2. Click on Customize tab to be able to dynamically change UI colors in the app;
+2. Click on Customize tab to be able to dynamically change UI colors in the app.
-3. Click on Contact Me to if you're hiring 👨‍💻.
+3. Click on Contact Me if you're hiring 👨‍💻.

-So far only 3 algorithms are implemented, but I am working on adding more soon!
+So far only 3 algorithms have been implemented, but I am working on adding more soon!

 ## More Gifs